crystal-growth/dimensional_quantity/README.md

 ### Creating new quantities and tests

-If some quantity or unit are not implemented in [predefined dimensional quantities](si::extended::f64) and [predefined units of measure](si::extended::f64::units_of_measure), then new quantity and units can be defined:
+If some quantity or unit are not implemented in [predefined dimensional quantities](si::extended::f64) and [predefined units of measure](si::extended::f64::units_of_measure), then a new quantity and corresponding units of measure can be defined as follows:

 ```rust
 #![feature(generic_const_exprs)]